-At 30 April 2015 Sebastian Lyon had an interest in 8,813 (2014: 5,612) shares of the Company.
+At 30 April 2016 Sebastian Lyon had an interest in 9,723 (2015: 8,813) shares of the Company.
+Since 30 April 2016 Mr Lyon has acquired a beneficial interest in an additional 1,000 shares.

 DIVIDEND POLICY

 The Company aims to pay as high, secure and sustainable a dividend as is compatible with protecting and increasing the value of its shareholders' funds and maintaining its investment flexibility.